HOW TO GET FINANCIAL HELP to take a Modeling Workshop

 d) If you didn’t get involved in planning this year’s use of Title II funds, ask your principal to intercede for you and request Title II funds from your district Federal Programs Director.
-Be courteous; if Modeling Workshops are NOT in your district’s yearly plan, then you can be denied Title II funds – in which case, you need to get involved in deciding how your next year’s district Title II funds will be used.
-(If you are denied Title II funds this year, ask your principal if he has a different source of funds.)
+Be courteous; if Modeling Workshops are NOT in your district’s yearly plan, then you can be denied them – in which case, get involved in deciding the top 3 priorities for next year’s district Title II funds.
+(If you are denied Title II funds, ask your principal if he has another source.)

 * The school district has 27 months to use the funds.
 If unused, they go back to the Feds.

 * Funds are determined 80% by poverty, 20% by population.

-* School districts can amend their yearly application; thus, even if the deadline is passed, you can still request funds.
+* School districts can amend their yearly application, even if the deadline is passed.

 As evidence that teachers MUST be involved in developing your school district's yearly application to your state Dept. of Ed, for Title II funds, read the ESSA legislation, Title II excerpts, at http://modeling.asu.edu/AZ/TitleII-ESSA-SchoolDistrict.htm